40 Clever Ways to Repurpose Old Kitchen Items

 DIY Garden Mushrooms

-Turn an old flour sifter into a holiday centerpiece!
-Place floral foam on the inside and add greenery, holiday cookie cutters, and hot glue other decorations to make a cute centerpiece for your holiday table.
+Turn an old flour sifter into a holiday centerpiece by placing floral foam inside the sifter and adding greenery, holiday cookie cutters, and other decorations to make a cute centerpiece for your holiday table.

 Vintage tin flour sifter shown turned into a centerpiece with festive holiday greenery, pinecone pick, fabric wrapped candy cane, gingerbread man cookie cutter with a star cookie cutter hanging on the side.